Speaker Knockerz

-Derek McAllister Jr. (November 6, 1994 – March 6, 2014), known professionally as Speaker Knockerz, was an American rapper and record producer from Columbia, South Carolina.
-He is known for his independent tracks which would gain traction on the video-sharing platform YouTube.
+Derek McAllister Jr. (November 6, 1994 – March 4, 2014), known professionally as Speaker Knockerz, was an American rapper and record producer from Columbia, South Carolina.
+He was known for his independent tracks which would gain traction on the video-sharing platform YouTube.
 Some of his biggest tracks include "Dap You Up" and "Lonely".
-He is described by XXL as a frontrunner in the melodically-driven state of modern rap and has been cited as an influence by numerous rappers.
+He was described by XXL as a frontrunner in the melodically-driven state of modern rap and has been cited as an influence by numerous rappers.

 Early and personal life

 Speaker Knockerz would spend the first years of his life in New York City.
 His father Derek McAllister Sr. was sentenced to 10 years in prison while the family lived in the city.
-With his father's imprisonment, Speaker Knockerz's mother made the decision to move to South Carolina in order to avoid an unhealthy environment.
+With his father's imprisonment, Speaker Knockerz's mother made the decision to move to Columbia, South Carolina in order to avoid an unhealthy environment.
 It is during his time in South Carolina that the aspiring rapper developed his passion for hip-hop music and its creation.
 In 2010, his father came back home having completed his sentence.
 Being a musician himself, Derek McAllister Sr. was able to assist his son with the creation of his first mixtape Flight Delayed.

 Career

-At age 13, he started using beat making program Fruity Loops after seeing a video of American rapper Soulja Boy doing the same.
-Around 2010 and 2011, Speaker Knockerz sold his first instrumental to a Miami rapper for $50 and used the money to buy an affordable pair of speakers.
-As a producer Speaker Knockerz has produced for rappers Gucci Mane, Young Scooter, French Montana, and Shy Glizzy.
+At 13, he started using Fruity Loops after seeing a video of American rapper Soulja Boy doing the same.
+Around 2010-2011, Speaker Knockerz sold his first instrumental to a Miami rapper for $50 and used the money to buy an affordable pair of speakers.
+As a producer, Speaker Knockerz produced for rappers Gucci Mane, Young Scooter, French Montana, and Shy Glizzy.
 In Spring 2012, he began rapping under his current moniker as a means of promotion for his record production.
 In 2013, he would release two mixtapes: Married to the Money and Finesse Father.
 He would also release his first music video "Money" produced by his friend Loud Visuals.
 In September 2013, he released the music video to his track "Rico Story Part 1".
 In December 2013, he released his track "Lonely" alongside an accompanying music video.
+This would be the song that would make him gain mainstream attention, as people would start to promote his music on the social media platform Vine and he would end up buying a black Chevrolet Camaro at the age of 19.
 At the time of his passing, he had 49 tracks available for purchase on iTunes.
-In May 2014, his family post-humously released the music video for the last song he released during the lifetime "Erica Kane".
+In May 2014, his family posthumously released the music video for the last song he released during his lifetime "Erica Kane".
 In September 2014, his mixtape Married to the Money II was posthumously released.